 How often should I wash my transitioning hair?

 This one speaks again to the moisture issue.
-It’s a delicate balance, you want to wash often enough so that your hair gets plenty of watering like a beautiful flower.
+It’s a delicate balance, you want to wash natural hair often enough so that your hair gets plenty of watering like a beautiful flower.
 However, you don’t want to wash too much and strip out your natural oils.
 Once a week is good.
 Twice a week is ideal.
 However, I sometimes go for 2 weeks or more because I don’t feel like doing the work.

 If you wash often, try not using shampoo every time.
 And always make sure that you are using a healthy shampoo for relaxed hair that does not contain harmful chemicals.
 It’s also great to rinse or wet your hair daily if you can.